 - A communications campaign in 2022-23 to raise awareness of harmful language ideologies and linguistic discrimination, and of UW-Madison as a multilingual space

 - A Spring 2023 workshop for language educators on Anticipating Disability: Design Strategies for Inclusive World Language Teaching, led by Wade Edwards, Longwood University, Friday, 1-3 pm, Friday, March 31, VH1418

 In 2020-21 and 2021-22, Committed to Change activities consisted of yearlong, non-credit seminars for UW-Madison language educators and researchers devoted to shared professional learning, and for shared and individual action to promote diversity and inclusion in postsecondary language teaching and learning.

-The title for this seminar, Committed to Change, is from the July 2020 event of the same name hosted by the UW-Madison Division of Diversity, Equity, and Educational Achievement (DDEEA).
+The title for this initiative, Committed to Change, is from the July 2020 event of the same name hosted by the UW-Madison Division of Diversity, Equity, and Educational Achievement (DDEEA).
 That event was a call to action.
-This seminar is part of the Language Institute’s response to that call.
+This initiative is part of the Language Institute’s response to that call.
 The title is used with permission from the DDEEA.